 88% of B2B companies and 76% of B2C companies are now investing in content marketing.
 This proves that the market is increasingly mature.
 However, building an effective content marketing strategy is not that easy and requires specific expertise, that goes beyond editorial.
 Even if readers are the primary target of the contents published online, it would be a mistake to not consider Google… When 51% of the traffic of a website comes from organic referencing, far more than social networks representing on average only 5%, optimizing your strategy by combining Content Marketing and SEO is, therefore, an essential step to succeed in content strategy.
 What is the process to follow?
-How can Semji in building your strategy, content creation, and performance tracking?
+How can Semji help in building your strategy, content creation, and performance tracking?
 In this article, we will share with you what it takes for a great SEO and content marketing strategy.

-Why combine SEO and Content Marketing?
+Why combining SEO and Content Marketing?

-By definition, content marketing consists of creating and publishing content that triggers opportunities in order to attract a target audience and to increase customer acquisition.
+By definition, content marketing consists in creating and publishing content that triggers opportunities in order to attract a target audience and to increase customer acquisition.
 This content can take different forms: blog articles, online guides, e-books, infographics, case studies, landing pages… The main thing is that they provide a useful and relevant response to the needs of online users.

 The market has been growing exponentially for the past years (doubled in 5 years), Content Marketing is arousing great interest among companies.
 This trend will continue to grow over the coming years.